- Election Day is Tuesday, November 8. Polling places are open for voting from 7 a.m. to 8 p.m.

-- Absentee ballots are available starting Friday, September 23
+- Absentee ballots are available September 23 - November 7.
+Absentee voting information.

 - Pre-registration deadline is Tuesday, October 18 (register online or register on Election Day)

-Direct Balloting Available at City Hall November 1 - November 7
+Direct balloting available at City Hall November 1 - 7

 - All eligible voters can now vote in-person the week before any election and place their ballots directly into a ballot counter.

-- For the 2016 Minnesota State Primary, in-person absentee voting is available at City Hall August 2-8.
+- For the 2016 General Election, in-person absentee voting is available at City Hall November 1 - 7.

 What are the benefits to voters?